Siege of Haddington: English withdraw

 The English withdrew because they were out of supplies, many of their men had died from disease or during the Scottish night raids, and more French re-inforcements had arrived under Paul de Thermes.
 The English (and their mercenary forces, which included German and Spanish professional soldiers) evacuated Haddington on 19 September 1549, travelling overland to Berwick upon Tweed.
 Mary of Guise was triumphant.

 Ulpian Fulwell

 The English writer Ulpian Fulwell included some stories that he heard from Haddington veterans including Captain Dethick in his Flower of Fame.
 He describes a siege at Yester Castle which was garrisoned by a Scottish and Spanish force.
 When they surrendered they were all pardoned, except a soldier who had cursed the English leaders from the battlements.
 It was unclear if this man was one Newton, or a man called Hamilton, and Lord Grey of Wilton made these suspects fight a duel in the market place of Haddington.
 Newton won the duel, killing Hamilton, and was freed, even though the English soldiers recognised his voice.
-Fulwell describes various events of the siege of Haddington, and says that the cannnon that nearly injured Mary of Guise at the nunnery was called "roaring meg".
+Fulwell describes various events of the siege of Haddington, and says that the cannon that nearly injured Mary of Guise at the nunnery was called "roaring meg".
 Fulwell composed a verse naming the English captains.